slogemann1/aerozine/config-doc.md

 position within the file hierarchy will take precedence over the current one within its directory and sub-directories.
 These files can have any name, so long as they are specified within a higher config file or the server settings.
-**Note that it is not possible to have multipule configuration files in one directory as that could result in conflicting settings.
+**Note that it is not possible to have multiple configuration files in one directory as that could result in conflicting settings.
 Furthermore, these files will not be part of the url tree regardless of whether they have been whitelisted or not.** The format is as follows: